Is Belbuca The Same As Suboxone?

 The basics about Suboxone

-Suboxone—and other brands like Zubsolv, Bunavail, and Cassipa—contain buprenorphine and naloxone and are prescribed to treat opioid use disorder.
+Suboxone—and other brands like Zubsolv—contain buprenorphine and naloxone and are prescribed to treat opioid use disorder.
 The buprenorphine in these medications functions as described above, partially activating opioid receptors to reduce cravings and relieve withdrawal symptoms.
 The other ingredient, naloxone, is a full opioid antagonist.
-This means it binds to and blocks opioid receptors without stimulating them, dislodging other opioids in the process.
+This means it binds to opioid receptors without stimulating them, dislodging other opioids and blocking them off in the process.
 You may have heard of Narcan, which is a naloxone medication administered to stop and reverse an opioid overdose.

 So why is an ingredient that stops opioids from working included in an opioid medication?
 Naloxone has poor oral bioavailability, which means it isn’t absorbed well through the mouth.
-Suboxone, Zubsolv, and other buprenorphine/naloxone medications come in the form of pills or tablets that are dissolved under the tongue (sublingually) or against the cheek (buccally).
+Suboxone, Zubsolv, and other buprenorphine/naloxone medications come in the form of films or tablets that are dissolved under the tongue (sublingually) or against the cheek (buccally).
 When taken as directed, the naloxone is basically inert; it doesn’t do anything.
 However, if the medication is injected (for example, by someone seeking to get high), then the naloxone will kick into effect, overriding and blocking the buprenorphine.
+This will stop the person from getting high and may cause them to go into precipitated withdrawal, with strong withdrawal symptoms.

 What is Belbuca?